Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting

-We evaluate the unimodal forecasting models on the datasets at their original sampling rates.
 To maintain the same forecasting setting (a half-month history to predict the next day, the next week, the next 2 weeks and the next month), we adapt the history and prediction lengths to match the native frequency of each dataset.
-Due to the prohibitive computational cost, we selectively conducted experiments on a subset of models over shorter prediction horizons (day and week), with the results presented in Table \ref{tab:without downsampling}.
+Due to the prohibitive computational cost, we selectively conducted experiments on a subset of models (for transformer-based, MLP-based, and foundation models, we select one representative model from each category) over shorter prediction horizons (day and week), with the results presented in Table \ref{tab:without downsampling}.
 These results indicate that the models' performance on the raw-resolution data is similar to that on the data downsampled to an hourly frequency.